ryan-mcclue/musings/tower-of-knowledge.md

 5ATM is 5 atmospheres.
 1 atmosphere is about 10m (however calculated when motionless)
 50m for 10 minutes

+Built atop Android OS, many phones will implement own custom OS, e.g. Huewei EMUI, Samsung One UI

+big.LITTLE is heterogenous processing architecture with two types of processors. big cores are designed for maximum compute performance and LITTLE for maximum power efficiency

+DSP instructions may include transforms like FFT, filters like IIR/FIR and statistical like moving average

+Thumb-1, thumb-2, ARM, aarch64, Neon, MTE (Memory Tagging Extension), etc. possible instruction sets thumb, i.e. 16bit or 32bit instructions only available on aarch32? (arm retroactively called aarch32?)

+ARM instructions are 32bits long (still 32bit on aarch64)

+MPU (Memory Protection Unit) only provide memory protection not virtual memory like an MMU (Memory Management Unit)

 MIDI (Musical Instrument Digital Interface) 3 byte messages that describe note type, how hard pressed and what channel Useful for sending out on MCU
 FRAM (ferrous) is non-volatile gives same access properties as RAM

+The ART (Android Runtime) is the Java Virtual Machine that performs JIT bytecode compilation of APK (Android Package Kit)

+VFP (Vector Floating Point) is floating point extension on ARM.
+So is FPU?